agilecustoms/release/README.md

 1. to fix an existing version in-place
 2. instead of dev-release when it is not supported

+## Misc

+### Contribution

+- For any bugs feel free to create an issue or raise a pull request wit fix
+- If you need some specific `semantic-release` plugin supported, please start a discussion

 ### Credits and Links

 - https://github.com/anothrNick/github-tag-action — easy and powerful action to generate the next version and push it as tag.
 Used it for almost 2 years until switched to semantic-release